 If I have a fixed-rate electricity plan, can my price go up?

-Fixed-rate electricity plans are great because they let you lock in your electricity rate regardless of the overall electricity market changes.
+Fixed-rate electricity plans are great because they allow you to lock in your rate regardless of how the electricity market changes.

-Your provider’s rate won’t change, but the TDU that delivers your electricity can change delivery charges twice a year with regulatory approval.
+Your provider’s rate will remain the same, but the TDU that delivers your electricity can change delivery charges twice a year with regulatory approval.

 Most of the time, you’ll find a section on your electricity facts label (EFL) or in terms of Service that says something like the following: